China just launched 3 astronauts to Tiangong space station. One will stay for a full year. (video)

-China is preparing to launch its next crew to the Tiangong space station on Sunday (May 24), on a mission that will relieve astronauts who have been in orbit a month longer than planned, and potentially send one astronaut on China's first year-long spaceflight.
+China launched its next crew to the Tiangong space station on Sunday (May 24), on a mission that will relieve astronauts who have been in orbit a month longer than planned, and send one astronaut on China's first year-long spaceflight.

-The Shenzhou 23 mission will send the next trio of astronauts to Tiangong to begin a six-month-long stay aboard the space station.
-CMSA revealed the crew during a press event on Saturday (May 23).
-They are Zhu Yangzhu (the Shenzhou 23 commander), Zhang Zhiyuan and Lai Ka-ying.
-Lai wil become the first astronaut from Hong Kong to fly to space.
+Shenzhou 23 is sending the next trio of astronauts to Tiangong to begin a six-month-long stay aboard the space station.
+That trio consists of Zhu Yangzhu (the mission's commander), Zhang Zhiyuan and Lai Ka-ying.
+Lai is the first astronaut from Hong Kong to reach space.

-The launch of Shenzhou 23 will also signal the end of what has become China's longest human spaceflight mission to date — the emergency-impacted Shenzhou 21.
+The launch of Shenzhou 23 also heralds the end of what has become China's longest human spaceflight mission to date — the emergency-impacted Shenzhou 21.

 The new crew will take control of Tiangong from the Shenzhou 21 astronauts, who saw their Shenzhou 20 colleagues use their Shenzhou 21 spacecraft to get home after a suspected debris impact damaged the Shenzhou 20 vehicle.
 The uncrewed Shenzhou 22 was later sent to Tiangong to provide a lifeboat for the Shenzhou 21 astronauts — Zhang Lu, Wu Fei and Zhang Hongzhang — and is now scheduled to carry them back to Earth on May 29.